Self Directed IRA for Real Estate Investing

 That’s why we advocate using a whole life insurance policy, better known as Infinite Banking.

 Then, you’re able to borrow against the cash value to put your capital to work in real estate.
-You’re double dipping, getting your money to multitask.
+You’re

 At the same time, you take full advantage of all the tax benefits of real estate and still earn tax-advantaged returns in the life insurance at the same time.
 Using the Infinite Banking Concept for real estate, you’re increasing your tax advantages.